nat-n/poethepoet/README.rst

 Features
 ========

-✅ Straight foward declaration of project tasks in your pyproject.toml (kind of like npm scripts)
+✅ Straight forward declaration of project tasks in your pyproject.toml (kind of like npm scripts)

 ✅ Task are run in poetry's virtualenv by default